min2ha/ukwa-site/content/target/69864/index.en.md

   "subject": "Religion/Theology"
 }

-# St. Marys Star of the Sea, Largs

 Site of a Scottish Roman Catholic parish church located in Largs, Ayrshire and their associated church, Our Lady of Perpetual Succour, Millport.